 9. Am I able to avoid having an IV put in?
 Could I get a Hep Lock instead?
 (Or nothing at all.)

 10. What sort of monitoring do you have?
-Do you have wireless fetal monitoring available?
+Do you offer wireless fetal monitoring?
 Can I give birth here without fetal monitors?

 11. How often are you fetal monitoring?

-12. Do you have CD players/DVD players in the L&D rooms?
-Do you have an iPod station or MP3 player in the L&D rooms?
+12. Is there a TV or streaming option (like Netflix or YouTube) in the L&D rooms?
+Do the rooms have built-in speakers or Bluetooth connectivity?
 Are they complementary?
-Can I bring and use my own speaker if you don’t have one?
+Can I bring and use my own Bluetooth speaker or device if you don’t have one?

 13. How many people are allowed in the delivery room simultaneously?
 Is there a limit?